xulamk/reviewpad-playground-prod/README.md

 # Reviewpad Production Demo

-A Repository to demo new features on reviewpad.
+A Repository to demo new features on reviewpad

 Demoing $hasAnyCheckRunCompleted built-in function